Office Hoursspring 2018

 Current work: She has founded, with colleagues, a web publication and social media initiative, SafeKidsStories.com, to crowdsource stories for a wide audience of general interest readers, kids, parents, and eduators.
-UPenn students' writing will be submitted for publication on the site.
-Cary's own writing now includes an opera treatment for OperaPhiladelphia and a series of autobiographical essays.
-Thanks to Kelly Writers House, she has just recorded an audio version of her best-selling memoir, Black Ice.
+UPenn students' submit their work for publication on the site.
+Cary's own writing now includes a just-finished memoir for Norton Books about caring for her grandmother at the end of her life and the libretto for a mini-opera created during an intensive year with the Composer Librettist Development Program at American Lyric Theater in New York.
+Thanks to Kelly Writers House, she has recorded an audio version of her best-selling memoir, Black Ice, available on iTunes.

 Non-fiction: Cary's boarding-school memoir Black Ice, has been taught in colleges and high schools since 1991; and her collection of true stories for young readers is: Free!
 Great Escapes from Slavery on the Underground Railroad.
 In 2013, comedian Kevin Hart sponsored a free Black History Month download of the Kindle edition for teachers.
 From her time as an intern at TIME and controbuting editor to Newsweek, she has published magazine articles and blogs.

 Fiction: The Price of a Child,Cary's first novel, about an 1855 fugitive liberated from the Philadelphia ferry, was chosen as the first One Book One Philadelphia selection in 2003.
 Her other fiction includes a girlfriend novel, Pride, and If Sons, Then Heirs (2011), a contemporary love story whose geography traces the African-American Great Migration.
 Essence magazine called it "a triumph."